01 of 07

 - Trowel and mallet

-Precast concrete pavers are an excellent choice for a mowing strip: As an example for this project, a product called, "Edgestone™," which boasts an interlocking end connection system, was used.
-Although people often speak of "brick" pavers used for mowing strips, note that regular bricks would break down too quickly to be used in this manner.
+Precast concrete pavers with an interlocking-end connection system are an excellent choice for a mowing strip.
+Edgestone is the product used in this project.
+Although people often speak of "brick" pavers as being used for mowing strips, note that regular bricks would break down too quickly to be used in this manner.
 "Bricks" intended for paving are made of tougher stuff.

 Dial the Call Before You Dig number prior to excavation, for safety's sake.

-The first step in excavating for the mower strip is to plunge a spade, lawn edger or knife down into the ground, right along the sides of the concrete pavers.
-A garden spade probably works best for this.
-But lacking a garden spade, any sharp blade with a straight edge will do.
+Begin excavating for the mower strip by plunging a spade, lawn edger or knife down into the ground, right along the sides of the concrete pavers.
+A garden spade probably works best for this task, since it has a straight edge.
 Just go down a few inches (you don't have to establish a precise depth yet).

-Now that the exact course for your mower strip is marked and... the excavation has begun, you can set the concrete pavers aside again.Continue to 6 of 10 below.
+Now that the exact course for your mower strip is marked and the excavation has begun, you can set the concrete pavers aside again.Continue to 5 of 7 below.

 To begin planning the trench, take into account the fact that the depth of the concrete paving product itself is 2 1/2 inches.
-Furthermore, since we're using the concrete paving as a mower strip, we'll want the blocks to stick... up about 1/2 inch out of the ground (they will eventually, settle, anyway, and become about even with the ground).
+Furthermore, since you're using the concrete paving as a mowing strip, you'll want the blocks to stick up about 1/2 inch out of the ground (they will eventually, settle, anyway, and become about even with the ground).

-Consequently, we'll want to excavate 4 inches, lay down about 2 inches of sand (packed down), then lay the concrete paving on top of the sand base.
+Consequently, you'll want to excavate 4 inches, lay down about 2 inches of sand (packed down), then lay the concrete paving on top of the sand base.

 Lay Down the Mower Strip on a Firm Sand Base